Page 2

 J. D. Souther

 Noted singer-songwriter J. D. Souther was raised in Amarillo and graduated from Tascosa High School in 1964.
-He was associated with The Eagles, Linda Ronstadt, and several other recording artists.

 J. D. was also in a local band with Charlie Bates and Steve Dodge.
 Click the image below for details.